HL7/davinci-ehrx/input/intro-notes/OperationDefinition-member-match-notes.md

 After a successful $member-match the requesting system **SHALL** then use the UMB provided by the target payer in the `Patient.identifier` field in any subsequent transactions with the same system.
 If the requesting system was a payer with coverage for the member, the receiving system SHOULD create a linkage between their own member information and the Coverage provided by the requesting system.
 This linkage can be used to support subsequent queries by establishing a known 'reason' for accessing a member's information.

-For example, in the Da Vinci PDex IG, the requesting system will subsequently use the UMB identifier to request the member’s health records.
-This can be done by querying the US Core FHIR profile endpoints which will be constrained to the identified member.
-Alternatively, the requesting can perform a $everything operation to the Patient/{ID}/$everything operation endpoint to receive a bundle of the member’s health records.

-For PCDE, the requesting system will subsequently use the UMB identifier to send a Task message and request the PCDE coverage transition bundle.

-Similarly provider systems that initiate a member match can use the UMB in subsequent queries to access payer-held clinical and other information.

 NOTE: For privacy reasons, the 'CoverageToLink' **SHOULD NOT** include any data elements not marked as mustSupport in the Coverage profile.